Comfort food, but make it fungi-forward.

 - Kosher salt and pepper

-- 8 oz cremini mushrooms cut in half
+- 8 oz cremini mushrooms cut into bite sized chunks

 For Serving (as desired)